codercreative/base-apparel-main/README-template.md

 - Youtube episode about
   [rems (-> in relation to root/html) instead of ems for fontsizes, as ems cause compounding problems.
 Use ems for margin and padding](https://www.youtube.com/watch?v=pautqDqa54I)

-Josh W Comeau also has a good solution for how to work with about [rems](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/#the-625-trick).
+Josh W Comeau also has a good solution for how to work with [rems](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/#the-625-trick).
 I considered using his suggestion for this coding challenge -- but will keep it in mind for future projects instead.

 ### Interesting Articles